TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 85/Psalms 85.2.md

 ---

-Thou hast forgiven the iniquity of thy people; Thou hast covered all their sin. {{Selah
+You have forgiven the iniquity of your people.
+You have covered all their sin.
+Selah.